yagikiyoshi/sindo/JSindo/readme.md

     $ ant -f build_JSindo.xml

-This command compiles all source codes in `src`, creates class files in `bin`, and creates a jar file, `JSindo-$version.jar`.
+This command compiles all source codes in `src`, creates class files in `bin`, creates a jar file, `jar/JSindo-$version.jar`, and copies all necessary jar files in `jar`.

+To clean up the build,

+    $ ant -f build_JSindo.xml clean